Home / Journal / Flair Inhaler Review: An Ho...

 Who Flair is for

-• People quitting nicotine who've already done the chemical step (patches, gum, cold turkey) and are now stuck on the habit — the hand-to-mouth, the cigarette break, the after-meal moment.
+• People quitting nicotine who've done the chemical step and are stuck on the habit — the hand-to-mouth, the cigarette break, the after-meal moment

-• Vapers who don't want to be vaping anymore but feel weird without something in their hand.
+• Vapers who don't want to be vaping any more but feel odd without something in their hand

-• Long-haul travellers and office workers who can't take a smoke break but want something for moments of stress.
+• Travellers and office workers who can't take a break but want something for stressful moments

 Who Flair isn't for

-• People looking for a nicotine replacement with the same kick.
+• Anyone looking for a nicotine replacement.
 Flair is deliberately not that.
-If you need nicotine to get off cigarettes, do that step first with patches or gum — Flair is for the habit piece that comes after.
+If you need nicotine to get off cigarettes, do that step first with NRT and NHS support — Flair is for the habit piece that comes after

-• Anyone with a tree-nut or essential-oil sensitivity — check the ingredient list per refill before buying.
+• Anyone with an essential-oil sensitivity — check the ingredient list per refill before buying

 Flair vs vapes, briefly

-A vape produces an aerosol from a heated liquid that usually contains nicotine, propylene glycol and flavourings.
-Flair produces no aerosol.
-There is nothing burning and nothing being heated.
-That's the meaningful difference, and it's why people who are quitting vaping in particular tend to find Flair useful: it gives them something to do with their hand that doesn't keep them tethered to nicotine.
+A vape produces an aerosol from heated liquid usually containing nicotine, propylene glycol and flavourings.
+Flair produces no aerosol — nothing burns and nothing is heated.
+That's the meaningful difference, and it's why people quitting vaping in particular find it useful: something to do with the hand that doesn't keep them tethered to nicotine.
+The longer comparison is here.

 Pricing and availability